182nd–183rd Streets station

 The 182nd–183rd Streets station is a local station on the IND Concourse Line of the New York City Subway.
-It is served by D train at all times except rush hours in the peak direction and the B train during rush hours.
+It is served by the D train at all times except rush hours in the peak direction and the B train on weekdays only.

 History

 This station was built as part of the IND Concourse Line, which was one of the original lines of the city-owned Independent Subway System (IND).
 The route of the Concourse Line was approved to Bedford Park Boulevard on June 12, 1925 by the New York City Board of Transportation.
 Construction of the line began in July 1928.
 The station opened on July 1, 1933, along with the rest of the Concourse subway.
+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.

 Station layout

 This underground station has three tracks and two side platforms.
 The center track is used by the D express train during rush hours in the peak direction.

 Both platforms have a Claret red trim line with a black border and mosaic name tablets reading "182ND-183RD ST." in white sans-serif lettering on a black background with a Claret red border.
 Below the trim line are tile captions in white lettering on a black background showing "182" in the south half of the station and "183" in the north half, similar to the arrangement at the 174th–175th Streets station.
 There are also directional tile captions below the name tablet mosaics.

 Hunter green i-beams run along the platforms at regular intervals with alternating ones having the standard black station name plate with white lettering.